trueautomation/ta-docs/docs/getting-started/installation-client.md

 ![Help](../_images/ta-help-output.png 'Help output')

 You have successfully downloaded and installed TrueAutomation client!
-Read on to learn about [setting up your first TrueAutomation project](/getting-started/project-setup.md).
+Read on to learn about [API Key](/getting-started/api-key.md) & [setting up your first TrueAutomation project](/getting-started/project-setup.md).